Reviews

 Kevin Costa

-PEEBLES community choir InChours took the high note at Edinburgh’s Usher Hall this month.
+PEEBLES community choir InChorus took the high note at Edinburgh’s Usher Hall this month.

 In front of an audience of nearly 1,700 people, the group of singers, led by musical director Andrew Russel, combined with Lothian and Borders and Tayside Police choirs for the fundraising concert.
 And Scottish musicians Dougie MacLean and Mairi Campbell were also on the bill.